 I'm new to Irish dance, where do I start?

-1. Wee little ones, aged 3-4, enroll in our Pre-School class.
-Lessons include development of spacial awareness through creative movement, identification of musical rhythm and counting, and how to move like an Irish dancer, including foundational Irish dance movements.
+1. Wee little ones, ages 3-4, enroll in our Preschool Class.
+Lessons include development of spatial awareness through creative movement, identification of musical rhythm and counting, and how to move like an Irish dancer, including foundational Irish dance movements.
 We ask that a parent or guardian joins us during class.
 This helps short attention spans focus, connects the learning experience between classroom and home, and can strengthen the parent/child bond.

 3. Dancers who have prior Irish dance experience should contact Holly directly, at 717-825-5461.
 Usually these dancers take a few private lessons and then enter the level that best matches their current level of dance.